Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: Experiment

 \section{Experiment}

 While our method is general and applicable to any spin-qubit sensor, we exemplify it through experiments with a single NV center in bulk diamond with naturally abundant $^{13}$C nuclear spins, at room temperature.
 The ground state electron spin of the NV center can be initialized and measured by exploiting spin-dependent fluorescence, and can be coherently manipulated by microwaves~\cite{Thiering2020Diamond}.
-We consider the two ground-state spin levels, $m_S=0$ and $m_S=+1$, to form the computational basis of the qubit sensor \{$\ket{0}$, $\ket{1}$\} (see Supplementary Information).
+We consider the two ground-state spin levels, $m_S=0$ and $m_S=+1$, to form the computational basis of the qubit sensor \{$\ket{0}$, $\ket{1}$\} (see Appendix~\ref{app:DetailsExperiment}).
 The main source of noise for the NV spin qubit derives from the collective effect of $^{13}$C impurities randomly oriented in the diamond lattice.

-In the presence of a relatively high bias field ($\gtrsim 150$~G), the collective effect of the nuclear spin bath on the NV spin is effectively described as a classical stochastic field, with gaussian noise spectral density (NSD) centered at the $^{13}$C Larmor frequency $\nu_\mathrm{L}$~\cite{Reinhard2012Tuning,HernandezGomez2018Noise}.
+In the presence of a relatively high bias field ($\gtrsim 150$~G), the collective effect of the nuclear spin bath on the NV spin is effectively described as a classical stochastic field, with gaussian noise spectral density (NSD) centered at the $^{13}$C Larmor frequency $\nu_\mathrm{L}=\gamma B$~\cite{Reinhard2012Tuning,HernandezGomez2018Noise}, where $\gamma$ is the $^{13}$C gyromagnetic ratio.
 We preliminarily characterize the NSD of the NV spin sensor as in Ref.~\cite{HernandezGomez2018Noise}.
 The direct coupling between the target field and the nuclear spins is negligible due to the small nuclear magnetic moment~\cite{HernandezGomez2021Quantum}, and the indirect coupling via the NV electronic spin is also negligible due to the presence of the strong bias field~\cite{HernandezGomez2018Noise}.
 Therefore, the NV spin dynamics is well described by Eq.~\eqref{eq:spinPopulation}.
-For the experiments we present throughout this article we used a bias magnetic field of $403.2(2)$~G, for which the NSD is $S(\omega) = S_0 + A\exp(-(\omega-\omega_{\rm L})^2/(2\sigma^2))$, with $S_0 = 0.00119(9)$~MHz,$\omega_{\rm L}/2\pi \equiv \nu_{\rm L} = 0.4316(2)$~MHz, $A=0.52(4)$~MHz, and $\sigma/2\pi = 0.0042(2)$.
+For the experiments we present throughout this article we used a bias magnetic field of $403.2(2)$~G, for which the NSD is $S(\omega) = S_0 + A\exp(-(\omega-\omega_{\rm L})^2/(2\sigma^2))$, with $S_0 = 1.19(9)$~kHz, $\omega_{\rm L}/2\pi \equiv \nu_{\rm L} = 0.4316(2)$~MHz, $A=0.52(4)$~MHz, and $\sigma/2\pi = 4.2(2)$~kHz.

-As a test case for our optimal control method versus standard control, we consider a three-chromatic target signal, with $h(t) = \sum_{i=-1}^{+1} A_i\cos(2\pi\nu_i t)$, where $\nu_i = \{0.1150,0.2125,0.1450\}$~MHz are the frequency components, and $A_i = \{0.288, 0.335, 0.377\}$ are the relative amplitudes, respectively for $i=-1,0,+1$.
+As a test case for our optimal control method versus standard control, we consider a three-chromatic target signal, with $h(t) = \sum_{i=-1}^{+1} A_i\cos(2\pi\nu_i t)$, where $\nu_i = \{0.1150, 0.2125, 0.1450\}$~MHz are the frequency components, and $A_i = \{0.288, 0.335, 0.377\}$ are the relative amplitudes, respectively for $i=-1,0,+1$.